mikecinnamon/MLearning/[ML-14] Clothing store marketing promotion.md

 ## Exploring the data

 We print a report of the content of the data frame `df` with the method `.info()`.
-We find everything as expected.
+In this report, everything looks as expected.
 There are no missing values.

 ```
 In [2]: df.info()